rwxrob/zet/20211115160539/README.md

-# Kubernetes *Real* Application Methodology (KRAM)
+# Kubernetes Application (K8SAPP)

+*(formerly known as KRAM (Kubernetes Real Application Methodology), formerly known as KRAP)*

-KRAM is a methodology for administering Kubernetes applications in the real world.
+K8SAPP is a methodology for administering Kubernetes applications in the real world.

 Let's face it, there are far too many ways to install and manage